 The app option: For eligible members of certain UnitedHealthcare health plans, another potential option is a self-paced program called Virtual Physical Therapy.
 It guides members through PT exercises using the Kaia Health app, which includes motion coaching for physical exercises, mind-body relaxation techniques and educational videos.

 How it works: The app uses a front-facing smartphone camera and artificial intelligence technology to analyze a user’s movement patterns while performing PT exercises.
 The program gives real-time tips for carrying out safe, effective exercise sessions that typically last between 10-25 minutes.
-If, at any point, a certified health coach is needed, one can be accessed using an in-app chat feature.
+If a certified health coach is needed, one can be accessed using an in-app chat feature.

 The app is part of a broader set of in-person and virtual musculoskeletal support tools available to eligible UnitedHealthcare members recovering from surgery or injury, including knee, back or shoulder problems.
 The programs are designed to help improve health, reduce costs and avoid often unnecessary invasive treatments, including imaging, surgery or opioid prescriptions.